 \section{Introduction}

-Many machine learning algorithms can be boiled down into exploring implicit and complex relationships between different features (dimensions) of data points.
-Among various approaches, Bayesian Nonparametric Space Partition (BNSP) models provide an interesting and geometrically interpretable way to describe these highly expressive relationships.
-In general, the main idea of BNSP is to use various partition strategies to tailor a $D$-dimensional ($D\ge2$) space into a number of `blocks'.
-On one hand, the partition model can thus fit the data points using these blocks such that the data within each block exhibit certain types of label homogeneity; on the other hand, we can choose an arbitrarily fine resolution of partition (i.e. arbitrary number of blocks in the space) according to the number of data points and their relationships, such that the data points can be fitted reasonably well.
+Describing and understanding the implicit and complex relationships between different features (covariates) in a dataset is typically a key modelling component of many advanced statistical and machine learning methods.
+Among these approaches, Bayesian Nonparametric Space Partition (BNSP) models provide a flexible and geometrically interpretable way to describe these relationships.
+The main idea underlying BNSP models is to divide a $D$-dimensional ($D\ge2$) space into a number of `blocks', using a specified partition strategy, where the blocks are chosen such that the datapoints within in each block exhibit certain types of homogeneity.
+The resolution of the partition can be arbitrarily fine (i.e.~an arbitrary number of blocks in the space), perhaps as a function of the number of datapoints and the complexity of the relationship between the features, resulting in a flexible and adaptive nonparametric model able to describe complex data well.
+Throughout, we define the random BNSP object, $\boxplus$, as a set of blocks, $\boxplus=\{\Box_k\}^{k\in\mathbb{N}^+}$, where $\Box_k$ denotes the $k$-th block in the space.
+The space itself is commonly specified as $[0,1]^D$ with the observed data being rescaled to this domain.